 "We will find solutions to these problems," he said.

-While the annual entrance of Druse sheikhs into Syria began in 1995, students have been permitted passage to attend universities in Syria on a regular basis, through the ICRC, for more than 16 years.
+While the annual entrance of Druse Sheikhs into Syria began in 1995, students have been permitted passage in order to attend universities in Syria on a regular basis, through the ICRC, for more than 16 years.
 In 2008 the ICRC facilitated the crossing of 552 students in nine separate operations throughout the year.